'We can reach the top' - meet boxing's power couple

 "Some people call us the double trouble act, the power couple, the dream team."

-Karriss Artingstall is an Olympic bronze medallist, a former gunner in the Royal Horse Artillery and about to make her pro debut on Saturday night in Cardiff.
+Karriss Artingstall is an Olympic bronze medallist, a former gunner in the Royal Horse Artillery and about to make her pro debut on Saturday night in Coventry.

 She also happens to be the partner of Olympic champion Lauren Price.
 The couple reached the pinnacle of the amateur sport together at the Tokyo Olympics last year and have now turned professional together, signing with the same promoter.